The Complete Series for Legal Writersby Alexa Z. Chew and Katie Rose Guest Pryal

 Katie Rose Guest Pryal, J.D., Ph.D.

 She is also the author of many other books, including the bestseller Life of the Mind Interrupted: Essays on Mental Health and Disability in Higher Education (2017), The Freelance Academic: Transform Your Creative Life and Career (2019), winner of the gold INDIE award, and Even If You’re Broken: Essays on Sexual Assault and #MeToo (2019) winner of the gold IPPY award.
-She is a columnist for magazines, leads professional seminars around the country, and is a frequent keynote speaker at events and professional conferences.
+She leads professional development seminars around the country and is a frequent keynote speaker at events and professional conferences.